-Next, on the theoretical side, we develop a state-dependent pricing model with idiosyncratic productivity shocks and an aggregate inflation shock that is consistent with these empirical findings.
-In our model of price-setting, there is a menu cost of changing prices which is firm-specific, and there are economies of scope in the menu cost technology.3 In particular, we show how the trends in the data are critical in validating different features of the model.
+Next, on the theoretical side, we develop a state-dependent pricing model of multi-product firms that is consistent with these empirical findings.
+As our major contribution, we show how the trends in the data are critical in validating different features of the model.
+Firms in our model face idiosyncratic productivity shocks and an aggregate inflation shock.
+Moreover, there is a menu cost of changing prices which is firm-specific and there are economies of scope in the menu cost technology.3 price of a second good for free.

-The predictions of the model become clear when one compares the case of a 1-good and a 2-good firm.
-When a 2-good firm decides to change a particular price, it essentially gets to change the price of a second good for free.
 This leads, on average, to a higher frequency of price changes and a lower mean absolute, positive, and negative size of price changes.
 This also implies that the fraction of small price changes is higher for the 2-good firm.
 Moreover, with trend inflation, firms adjust downwards only when they receive substantial negative productivity shocks.
 Since the firm adjusts both prices when the desired price of one item is very far from its current price, a higher fraction of downward price changes becomes sustainable.
 Moreover, both positive and negative adjustment decisions become more synchronized within the firm.
-In particular, as we find in the data, due to shocks from upward trend inflation, positive adjustment decisions are more synchronized than negative adjustment decisions.
+In particular, as we find in the data, due to shocks from upward trend inflation positive adjustment decisions are more synchronized than negative adjustment decisions.